"waste" značenje u engleski leksikon

 2. Useless or profitless activity; using or expending or consuming thoughtlessly or carelessly; SYN. wastefulness, dissipation.

-3. (Law) Reduction in the value of an estate caused by act or neglect; SYN. permissive waste.
+3. (Law) Reduction in the value of an estate caused by act or neglect; SYN. per

 Materials that are no longer needed and are discarded.
 Examples are household waste, industrial waste (which often contains toxic chemicals), medical waste (which may contain organisms that cause disease), and nuclear waste (which is radioactive).
 By recycling, some materials in waste can be reclaimed for further use.
 In 1990 the industrialized nations generated 2 billion metric tons of waste.
 In the us, 40 metric tons of solid waste are generated annually per person, roughly twice as much as in Europe or Japan.